Why Choose Cardiothoracic Anesthesiology

 Cardiothoracic anesthesiology constantly evolves to parallel changes in cardiac surgery procedures, such as those for heart failure and complex valve procedures.

-The Department of Cardiothoracic Anesthesiology is housed in state of the art facilities, which opened in October 2008.
-In 2010 we performed 4,100 cardiac procedures, including 750 isolated coronary artery bypass (CABG) surgeries, 70 ventricular assist device procedures, 54 heart transplants and 146 robotic mitral valve procedures.
+The Department of Cardiothoracic Anesthesiology is housed in state-of-the-art facilities, which opened in October 2008.
 The balance of cases are combined CABG and/or valve and/or aortic procedures.
 Case complexity and acuity has continued to increase along with case volume.

 Our group of 27 cardiothoracic anesthesiologists and 15 certified registered nurse anesthetists are involved in increasing numbers and types of “hybrid” cases that feature fluoroscopic and angiographic techniques which are helpful in confirming diagnoses and monitoring intraoperative results.
 The anesthesiologists involved with these cases are faced with the anesthetic implications related to remote monitor location, and technical challenges involving radiation, large fluoroscopy machines and confined space.
 Because the trend in cardiac surgery is to minimize the impact on the patient and to decrease the hospital stay, more novel and experimental procedures are introduced.
 For example, robotic surgery and transfemoral or transapical aortic valve replacement surgeries are becoming frequent.
 The majority of the cardiac procedures performed utilize intraoperative transesophageal echocardiography (TEE); that challenge is met by the Cardiothoracic Anesthesiologists who are certified in perioperative echocardiography and also receive advanced training in echocardiography through collaboration with the Department of Cardiology.